0000007axel/0000007axel/README.md

 ---

   Student at **École 42** — learning through projects, ego, and pain.
 Building things in C from scratch.
-Occasionally writing Python when I want to feel productive.
+Occasionally writing Python when I want to feel productive/competitive.
 Currently obsessed with understanding how things work under the hood.
 Most of my time is spent working with algorithms, networking, and software architecture.
 Algorithms enthusiast.
 Linux native.
 Living in the terminal.